 In many segments of the proposed BRT corridors, the 2040 forecast bus ridership surpasses, and in some cases far surpasses, the person-throughput of a single general purpose traffic lane.
-Implementing necessary and more efficient transit facilities should reflect the priority given to transit in the General Plan (see Guiding Principles, page 19).
+Implementing necessary and more efficient transit facilities should reflect the priority given to transit in the General Plan (see references on p.
+18).